-But for New Yorkers, it means you can enjoy legitimate online poker through the sweepstakes model.
-And while you may think it’s strictly for practice, you can win cash prizes in practically the same way as a traditional poker platform.
+For New Yorkers, though, it means you can enjoy legitimate online poker through the sweepstakes model.
+While you may think it’s strictly for practice, you can win cash prizes in practically the same way as a traditional poker platform.

 At Global Poker, you can choose to play for Gold Coins or Sweeps Coins.
 Gold Coins are the fun play while Sweeps Coins hold redemption value.
 Game types include:

 You can also play with a tiny budget or with a large one, and you’ll always find an opponent at all skill levels because Global Poker hosts the biggest legal poker player pool in the US.
 With the exception of Washington and Quebec, all US states and Canadian provinces have access to the site.

 You can’t buy lottery tickets directly from the New Jersey lottery website, but you can legally and safely buy New Jersey lottery tickets online.
 To do so, you need to use their qualifying online ticket selling partner, Jackpocket.

 Through the app, you can purchase a wide range of tickets, including the Mega Millions and Powerball.
 They’re not directly affiliated with the NJ Lotto, but they are an approved partner, so purchasing it through them is a legal and valid option.

 To buy New Jersey lottery tickets through the Jackpocket app, you need to be physically located in the state, be 18 years or older, and pay a service fee for each ticket.